vectordotdev/vector/website/content/en/blog/tracking-allocations.md

 tags: ["allocation-tracing", "tracking allocations"]
 ---

-We are excited to announce that [Vector] now provides per-component memory usage metrics.
-To explore the feature, start a vector instance with the `allocation-tracing` option, launch `vector top` and monitor your components!
-This feature leverages a custom wrapping allocator combined with a separate reporting thread to collect our new metrics.
+We are excited to announce that Vector now has support for exposing per-component memory usage metrics.
+This work begins to address an often-requested  feature from users who want to understand how Vector uses memory, and what parts of their configuration are responsible for high memory usage.

+## Trying it out

+To quickly try it out, you can pass `--allocation-tracing` when launching Vector which will enable the allocation tracing feature.
+This will emit new memory usage metrics as part of Vector's `internal_metrics` source output, as well as expose a new column in the `vector top` user interface to show the memory usage per component.

 ## What's new